georgekoliop/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-event-splitting-model/index.md

 ### Install python packages
 :::caution
-At least Python 3.7 is required to run the script
+Python >=3.7 is required to run the script

 :::